 Once in the changing room, you will have access to both public and private spaces for changing and showering.

 If you are non-binary and/or feel uncomfortable with using the male or female changing rooms, we have private special needs facilities that you are welcome to use upon request.

 Please do not hesitate to ask for assistance either upon arrival or by sending an email to: firstname.lastname@example.org

 The water temperature is generally between 37°C and 40°C (98-104°F).
 But owing to variables outside of our control—including the weather and the season—the water temperature sometimes fluctuates beyond this range.
 Nonetheless, the lagoon remains warm, relaxing, and rejuvenating throughout the year.

-Upon arrival at Blue Lagoon, you will receive an electronic bracelet that functions as the key to your personal locker: Just choose any vacant locker, put your clothes and belongings inside, and follow the instructions about how to lock it.
-Remember to take your swimsuit and towel with you.
-Your bracelet is also used to charge drinks and refreshments during your visit.
-Thus, you needn't worry about carrying cash or a credit card.
-Anything you charge will be paid when you check out.
+Upon check-in at Blue Lagoon, you will receive an electronic bracelet that functions as the key to your personal locker: Just choose any vacant locker, put your clothes and belongings inside, and follow the instructions about how to lock it.
+While your bracelet is not connected to your credit card, it functions as a cashless payment method during your visit.
+Anything you purchase needs to be paid for at check out.
+Also be aware that if you lose your bracelet, you will be charged a fee.

-We kindly ask all guests to shower—without a swimsuit—before entering the Blue Lagoon.
+All guests must shower—without a swimsuit—before entering the Blue Lagoon.
 Use of shower gel and hair conditioner is complimentary.
-If you don’t want to shower naked in the presence of strangers, simply close the door to your shower cubicle.
+If you desire more privacy while you shower, locate a shower that is equipped with a door.